barafael/barafael.github.io/_posts/2018-07-08-Impulse-Response-and-Transfer-Function.md

 ## The Unit Impulse and why it is important

-The Unit Impulse function is... not actually a function, but a distribution.
+The Unit Impulse function (or dirac delta) is... not actually a function, but a distribution.
 However, we will treat it as the following function here:

 $$
 \delta(t) =